Mumbai double murder: Cops consider brain mapping, narco test for clues from Chintan

-Unhappy with the answers they have got from Chintan Upadhyay about the murder of his estranged wife and her lawyer, the police are considering asking the court’s permission to conduct these tests
+Unhappy with the answers they have got from Chintan Upadhyay about the murder of his wife and her lawyer, police are considering asking court's permission to conduct these tests

 Even a week after his arrest in connection with the murder of his estranged wife Hema Upadhyay and her lawyer, artist Chintan remains a tough nut to crack, said sources in Mumbai Police, which is now considering another method to get answers — brain mapping and narco analysis test.

 The lawyer representing the family of slain artist Hema, Vinod Gangwal (in white), questioned why the tempo driver drove the extra distance to the Kandivli drain to dump the bodies if he wasn't aware of what they were

 While prime accused Vidyadhar Rajbhar is still absconding, four of the arrested accused — Vijay Rajbhar, Pradip Rajbhar, Azad Rajbhar and Shivkumar Rajbhar — were yesterday sent to judicial custody for 14 days by a Borivli court.
 However, Chintan's custody ends on January 1, and as mid-day had reported yesterday, the cops seem to have hit a dead end in the probe, with Chintan steadily denying all allegations against him.